Vohala/Private_Chat_Via_ESP328266/README.md

-# Private_Chat_Via_ESP328266 WebSocket Chat Server with User Authentication
+# Private_Chat_Via_ESP328266 WebSocket via Lora RA-02 Chat Server with User Authentication

-This project creates a simple chat application using an ESP8266 microcontroller, allowing multiple users to register, log in, and communicate over a WiFi network using WebSockets.
+Developed by Vohala, this project is a powerful LoRa-based chat application for the ESP8266 microcontroller.
+It allows real-time communication over a custom web interface, with user registration, login, and LoRa mesh networking to extend communication over long distances.
 Features

+    Wi-Fi access point creation for user connection.
-    User Registration and Login with session management Real-time chat using WebSockets
+    User authentication and session management.
-    User data persistence via EEPROM

-Requirements
-Hardware
+    Real-time chat over WebSocket.
+    LoRa mesh communication for message relay between nodes.
+    EEPROM-based user data storage.

+Required Libraries

+Make sure to have these libraries installed in your Arduino IDE:

+    ESP8266WiFi (Built-in)
+    ESP8266WebServer (Built-in)
+    EEPROM (Built-in)
+    WebSocketsServer
+    ArduinoJson
+    RadioHead
+    Hash (Built-in)
+    SPI (Built-in)

+Pin Configuration

-    ESP8266 module
+Connect the ESP8266 to the LoRa RA-02 module as follows:

-Software

-    Arduino IDE
-    Libraries (install in Arduino IDE):
-        ESP8266 Board Package
-            Go to Tools > Board > Boards Manager and search for ESP8266 by ESP8266 Community ArduinoJson by Benoit Blanchon
-            Go to Sketch > Include Library > Manage Libraries, then search for ArduinoJson WebSockets by Markus Sattler
-            Go to Sketch > Include Library > Manage Libraries and search for WebSockets

-Setup

-    Clone/Download Code: Clone this repository or download it as a .zip and extract it.
-    WiFi Credentials: Update ssid and password in the code to your preferred WiFi network name and password.
+LoRa RA-02 Pin	ESP8266 Pin
+MISO	D6 (GPIO12)
+MOSI	D7 (GPIO13)
+SCK	D5 (GPIO14)
+NSS (CS)	D2 (GPIO4)
+RST	Not Connected
+DIO0	D1 (GPIO5)
+3.3V	3.3V
+GND	GND
+Quick Start Guide

+    Install the ESP8266 board package in your Arduino IDE.
-    Upload Code: Connect your ESP8266 to your computer, select the correct board and port, then upload the code using Arduino IDE.
+    Connect your ESP8266 to the LoRa RA-02 module as per the pin configuration above.

-Accessing the Chat Application
+    Upload the code to your ESP8266.

-    Connect to the ESP8266’s WiFi network.
+    Connect to the Wi-Fi network Vohala using the password Vohala_Horizon.
-    Open a browser and go to http://192.168.4.1.
+    Open a browser and go to http://192.168.4.1 to access the chat application.

-    Register a new user, log in, and start chatting!
+Notes

+    The LoRa frequency used is 433.0 MHz.
+Ensure this is suitable for your location.
+    Ensure a stable 3.3V power supply to the LoRa module for reliable operation.

+Developed by Vohala – Innovating the way we communicate.